 Have you ever been disappointed at your efforts aimed at behaviour change?
 Why is behaviour change so difficult?
 How can we master it?

-Dr. BJ Fogg developed the Fogg Behaviour Model and accompanying methods to analyse and design behaviour change.
-He leads the Stanford Persuasive Technology lab, consults innovation teams in industry and teaches during Bootcamps.
+Dr. BJ Fogg developed the Fogg Behaviour Model to analyse and design behaviour change.
+He leads the famous Behaviour Design Lab at Stanford, consults innovation teams and provides intensive trainings for professionals.

 The first crucial ingredient for successful change, is helping people do what they already want to do.
 We often want to change the motives of our audiences.
 We often don’t realize we are breaking habits.
 Changing motives and breaking habits are both very hard, with a high risk of failure.